 Monday June 1: Arrive Cornwall

-Meet your tour leader Michael Turner at London Heathrow airport to commence the tour.
-Take a morning group flight to Newquay, then transfer by private coach to our hotel in Marazion, near Penzance.
+Meet your tour leader Michael Turner at London Gatwick airport to commence the tour.
+Take a morning group flight to Newquay, then transfer by private coach to our hotel in Saint Ives.
 In the later afternoon we leave for a guided tour of Tremenheere Sculpture Gardens.
 Set in a sheltered valley with spectacular views out to sea and across to St Michael’s Mount, Tremenheere’s large-scale exotic and semi-exotic planting provides the perfect backdrop for contemplative but inspirational artworks by such internationally and nationally renowned artists as James Turrell, Kishio Suga, David Nash, Richard Long and Tim Shaw.
 In the evening we gather for dinner together in our hotel.
-Overnight Marazion (D)
+Overnight Saint Ives (D)

 Tuesday June 2: St Michael’s Mount and Godolphin House

-Following an introductory talk, we either, depending on the tide, walk the pilgrims’ causeway or cross by boat to St Michael’s Mount.
+Following an introductory talk this morning, we travel by coach to Marazion, where we either, depending on the tide, walk the pilgrims’ causeway or cross by boat to St Michael’s Mount.
 Once a sister abbey to Mont St Michel off Normandy, the island and castle have been owned since the 17th century by the St Aubyn family.
 After touring the castle, we explore its extraordinary gardens, parts of which date back to the 18th century.
 We then pause for our welcome lunch at a local restaurant.
 This afternoon we travel by coach to Godolphin House, a Tudor and Stuart mansion, complete with early 16th century formal gardens and Elizabethan stables dating to about 1600.
 The National Trust took over the estate in 2000 to restore the garden, and at the time wrote that “It is so rare to discover a garden such as this which has not been radically altered through the ages, and this is why it is considered to be one of the most important historic gardens in Europe.
 This garden is not about plants and flowers but about the unique surviving remains of a medieval pattern”.
-This evening, we go to The Minack Theatre to enjoy an open-air performance (schedule permitting).
-Overnight Marazion (B, L)
+This evening, we go to The Minack Theatre to enjoy an open-air performance of Jane Eyre.
+Overnight Saint Ives (B, L)